Topics Covered in this Article:

 Now. coming to the price.

-That’s a bit pricey, but I am happy with the quality of their content.
-It’s well researched, and there were no grammar mistakes and very less misspelled words.
+That’s a bit pricey (considering I could have hired someone full time in India for far less), but I am happy with the quality of their content.
+It’s well researched, and there were no major grammar mistakes.

 The drawback is that they haven’t shown a quick turnaround in the first two articles.
 I order the content in the first week itself and they delivered two articles in two weeks.